-14. OCA-Greater Houston ("OCA-GH") files this lawsuit on its own behalf and on behalf of its members.2 OCA is a national membership-driven civil rights organization of community advocates dedicated to advancing the social, political, and economic well-being of Americans of Asian and Pacific Island descent ("AAPIs").
-Established in 1979, OCA-GH is one of more than 100 OCA chapters and college affiliates around the country, with a long track record of launching programs and initiatives that advance the four main goals of OCA's mission: (1) to advocate for social justice, equal opportunity, and fair treatment; (2) to promote civic participation, education, and leadership; (3) to advance coalitions and community building; and (4) to foster cultural heritage.
+- 14. OCA-Greater Houston ("OCA-GH") files this lawsuit on its own behalf and on behalf of its members.
+OCA is a national membership-driven civil rights organization of community advocates dedicated to advancing the social, political, and economic well-being of Americans of Asian and Pacific Island descent ("AAPIs").
+Established in 1979, OCA-GH is one of more than 100 OCA chapters and college affiliates around the country, with a long track record of programs and initiatives that work to advance the four main goals of OCA's mission: (1) to advocate for social justice, equal opportunity and fair treatment; (2) to promote civic participation, education, and leadership; (3) to advance coalitions and community building; and (4) to foster cultural heritage. - 15.
+OCA-GH is a volunteer-driven organization of community advocates that strives to meet the current and evolving needs of a diverse population through a comprehensive continuum of programs targeting different life stages of AAPIs with a focus on developing advocacy, leadership, and civic engagement participation of AAPIs.
+OCA-GH's board members, along with key community volunteer members, work to fundraise and implement OCA-GH's programs to empower the AAPI community through leadership training; education workshops; arts, cultural, and advocacy awareness; legal clinics; internships; scholarships; mentoring and civic engagement; and monitoring and advocacy of national and local public policy.